-It’s a reasonably fine day, definitely good enough weather to take the 90 minute return walk to Cathedral Cove.
+It’s a reasonably fine day, definitely good enough weather to take the 90-minute return walk to Cathedral Cove.
 The drive is half an hour away and gets more picturesque as it goes on.
 Cathedral Cove is one of the most beautiful places in New Zealand in my books, featuring amazing limestone formations not found anywhere else.
-There is an amazing cave which can be wandered through from one beach to another and there are several large pohutakawa trees clinging on to the cliffs and branching out in bizarre directions.
+There is an amazing cave which can be wandered through from one beach to another and there are several large pohutukawa trees clinging on to the cliffs and branching out in bizarre directions.
 There are several offshore islands which also look fantastic.
 Next on the cards today is Hot Water Beach.
-This is a beach which features hot springs located underneath the sand and if the sand is dug into, little spa pools can be created with temperatures up to 65 degrees celsius.
+This is a beach which features hot springs located underneath the sand and if the sand is dug into, little spa pools can be created with temperatures up to 65 degrees Celsius.
 The beach is always swarming with locals and tourists alike at low tide, which is the best time to come.

-Unfortunately the weather takes a turn for the worse and any hopes of doing the glass-bottom boat trip around the coast have vanished, especially due to the strong winds battering the coast.
+Unfortunately, the weather takes a turn for the worse and any hopes of doing the glass-bottom boat trip around the coast have vanished, especially due to the strong winds battering the coast.
 The alternative after lunch today is a visit to the Mercury Bay museum, which has a great variety of displays of New Zealand history.

 Day 3 Whitianga to Rotorua via Kiwi 360 and Hobbiton

 Time to leave the Coromandel.
 Bummer!
-Once again, it is a beautiful drive down the coast and the first highlight is the twin kauri scenic reserve, featuring two ginormous kauri trees side by side, surrounded by other native forest.
+Once again, it is a beautiful drive down the coast and the first highlight is the twin kauri scenic reserve, featuring two ginormous kauri trees side by side, surrounded by another native forest.
 A couple of hours down the road and we reach Kiwi 360 which is a kiwifruit orchard which hosts tours of the property.
 We are very lucky today as the owner of the orchard offers to take us around on a private tour of the property.
 The knowledge he has about growing kiwifruit and the industry is astounding and very interesting.

-Next we’re off to Hobbiton – the only remaining film set from the Lord of the Rings and The Hobbit movies.
+Next, we’re off to Hobbiton – the only remaining film set from the Lord of the Rings and The Hobbit movies.
 It is a very beautiful area surrounded by rolling green hills in the Waikato area.
 This is my 5th time coming here and each time the weather has always been warm and perfect!
 We hit roadworks lots of times today – something that always has to be accounted into driving times between highlights.
 Tonight I take Eileen and Hal to the Lone Star in Rotorua where they begin to evaluate for themselves how authentically Texan the restaurant is!

 Day 4 Rotorua

-This morning we are booked in for a guided tour of Te Puia, which houses mudpools, geysers, kiwi birds in an enclosure, a weaving house and carving school.
+This morning we are booked in for a guided tour of Te Puia, which houses mud pools, geysers, kiwi birds in an enclosure, a weaving house and carving school.
 The guides here are local Maori who always provide a great experience and enlighten their crowds with vast knowledge.
 The rest of the day is free for Eileen and Hal to decide what they want to do with it.
 After some discussion, they decide they’d like to see the farm show at the Agrodome.
-This is a 1 hour long interactive show where the presenter shears a sheep, brings on stage 19 different breeds of sheep and has sheep-dogs jumping over top of all of them and doing tricks.
-The show is very humourous and entertaining.
+This is a 1-hour long interactive show where the presenter shears a sheep, brings on stage 19 different breeds of sheep and has sheep-dogs jumping over top of all of them and doing tricks.
+The show is very humorous and entertaining.
 We then pop into an iconic cafe in Rotorua – ‘the fat dog,’ which serves up a huge range of things including burgers and nachos.
 After a wander round Kuirau Park’s hot pools, we call it a day.
-Hal and Eileen will tonight enjoy a 3 course Hangi (ground cooked traditional maori feast) along with a cultural performance by local Maori.
+Hal and Eileen will tonight enjoy a 3 course Hangi (ground cooked traditional Maori feast) along with a cultural performance by local Maori.

 Day 5 Rotorua to Tongariro National Park

 Off we head South down the road towards one of New Zealand’s 3 Unesco World Heritage Sites – Tongariro National Park.
 First stop is Wai-O-Tapu.
 Wai-O-Tapu is a beautiful nature reserve filled with bright colourful steaming hot pools.
 Some are red and blue, some are bright yellow, some are green and some are grey mud pools.
-We first sit in an outdoor amphitheatre and watch a geyser explode about 20 metres into the air and after we wander round the reserve for about 90 minutes to take in all the natural beauty in the area.
+We first sit in an outdoor amphitheatre and watch a geyser explode about 20 metres into the air and after we wander around the reserve for about 90 minutes to take in all the natural beauty in the area.
 Further down the road is Lake Taupo, New Zealand’s largest lake.
 Today we are very lucky as the view of the 3 volcanoes in Tongariro National Park is the clearest I have ever seen it from that far away (around 90 minutes drive), so I am able to point them out and let Eileen and Hal enjoy the magnificent view of the volcanoes across the lake.
-This afternoon we will undertake a 2 hour walk in Tongariro National Park, featuring wonderful waterfalls, native NZ forest and a superb view of Mt.
+This afternoon we will undertake a 2-hour walk in Tongariro National Park, featuring wonderful waterfalls, native NZ forest and a superb view of Mt.
 Ngaurauhoe (otherwise known as ‘Mt.
 Doom from The Lord of the Rings!).
 Tonight we will enjoy a nice meal at the Chateau Tongariro in the elegant dining hall.

 Day 6 Tongariro National Park to Auckland